-- OpenShift Serverless now uses Knative Serving 0.12.1.
+- OpenShift Serverless has been updated to use Knative Serving 0.12.1.

-- OpenShift Serverless now uses Knative Serving Operator 0.12.1.
+- OpenShift Serverless has been updated to use Knative Serving Operator 0.12.1.

-- OpenShift Serverless ingress implementation was updated to use Kourier in place of Service Mesh.
+- OpenShift Serverless ingress implementation has been updated to use Kourier in place of Service Mesh.
 No user intervention is necessary, as this change is automatic when the OpenShift Serverless Operator is upgraded to 1.5.0.

 1.5.2.
 Fixed issues

 - In previous releases, OpenShift Container Platform scale from zero latency caused a delay of approximately 10 seconds when creating pods.
-This issue was fixed in the OpenShift Container Platform 4.3.5 bug fix update.
+This issue has been fixed in the OpenShift Container Platform 4.3.5 bug fix update.

 1.5.3.
 Known issues

-knative-servingnamespace may cause the deletion process to hang.
-This is due to a race condition between deletion of the CRD and
+knative-servingnamespace can cause the deletion process to hang.
+This is due to a race condition between deletion of the CRD and the

 1.6.
 Additional resources